erwinbonsma/BusyBeaverGB/README.md

     *   When the value is zero, it turns ninety degrees counter-clockwise.
     *   Otherwise, it turns ninety degrees clockwise.

-*   ***DATA***, visualised by a White square
+*   **DATA**, visualised by a White square

-    What happens when the program pointer enters a cell with a DATA instruction depends on the direction the program pointer is moving to:
+    What happens when the program pointer enters a cell with a DATA instruction depends on the direction the program pointer is moving in:

     *   When it is moving up, it increases the value at the data pointer by one.
     *   When it is moving down, it decreases the value at the data pointer by one.
     *   When it is moving right, it moves the data pointer one position to the right.
     *   When it is moving left, it moves the data pointer one position to the left.

-Program cells can also be empty, representing a NOOP instruction.
+Program cells can also be empty, representing a NOOP instruction;
-The program pointer simply keeps moving in its current direction.
+the program pointer simply keeps moving in its current direction.

 The program terminates when the program pointer leaves the board, It is an error when trying read or write to the tape when the data pointer does not point to a position on the tape.